Up to 35% off Raised Beds

 ‘Yaku Sunrise’ produces bright pink buds that develop into light pink flowers, giving them a two-tone appearance.

-The foliage is evergreen and made up for 3 inch long deep green leaves.
+The foliage is evergreen and made up of 3-inch-long deep green leaves.
 Plant ‘Yaku sunrise’ as a beautiful accent shrub in a small garden, in a container, or in a mass near a walkway or windows.

 Share This Post